Amber weather warning in force as heavy rain raises flood risk

 Some areas could see 110mm to 130mm of rainfall before the alert expires at 11.59pm tonight.

-Another amber alert for rain has also been issued for Cumbria, starting at 6am on Sunday and lasting until 6pm on Monday.
+Another amber alert is in effect for Cumbria, lasting until 6pm on Monday.

 ScotRail announced on X that “due to forecast heavy rain across Dumfries and Galloway, for safety reasons, services between Kilmarnock and Dumfries will not operate” on Sunday.